PatrickMcLennan/helpfulScripts/episodeCounter/README.md

     ^^                                              ^^
     renames all '.mkv' files to Episode 1.avi, Episode 2.avi, Episode 3.avi, etc...

-Useful for when you are re-organizing all of the legally purchased media on your harddrive.
+Useful for when you are re-organizing all of the legally purchased media on your hard drive.